AlekLima/AlekLima/README.md

 I am passionate about seeing ideas materialize, which has rooted me deeply in the development field.
 Being able to see subjective concepts take shape in reality is truly something that fascinates me.

-Inclined to document to make the future alek life easier
+Inclined to document to make the future Alek's life easier

 🍸🎉 Last achievement
 Node Especialization with @Rocketseat